Harold Larwood: Bradman in 1930

 Back in England for the 1929 season, Larwood made three Test appearances against the visiting South Africans, for modest returns: a total of eight wickets at 23.25, and with the bat 50 runs at 12.50.
 He was injured during the third Test, and thus missed the last two games of the series and several county matches.
 His overall bowling figures for the 1929 season were less impressive than in the two previous years; with 117 wickets at 21.66 he fell to 25th place in the national averages.
 The 20-year-old Voce, whose fast-medium bowling style had now fully developed, was the county's most successful bowler.
-Together, Larwood and Voce helped Nottingham to secure the County Championship that had narrowly evaded them two years earlier.
+Together, Larwood and Voce helped Nottinghamshire to secure the County Championship that had narrowly evaded them two years earlier.

 Ahead of the Australians' visit to England in 1930 there was some confidence in English cricketing circles, since Chapman's victorious 1928–29 side was largely intact and on paper looked formidably strong, especially in batting.
 England duly won the first Test, at Trent Bridge, by 93 runs, despite a second-innings century from Bradman that for a time threatened to turn the match.
 Larwood's active participation was curtailed by an attack of gastritis; he took 2 wickets in the match for 21 runs.